 Stanley Clark Bagg also took an interest in several philanthropic organizations.
 He was one of the founders of the English Workingmen’s Benefit Society, and its first president.
 This benevolent society rendered inestimable service to hundreds of families who were forced to have recourse to it.
 A life member of the Young Men’s Christian Association, founded in 1851 at Montreal, Bagg also accepted the responsibilities of the vice-presidency of the Montreal dispensary and the office of governor of the Protestant House of Industry and Refuge.
 Furthermore, he was the author of a number of hymns composed specially for Christmas, Good Friday, Easter, and Ascension Day.

-In 1844 Stanley Clark Bagg had married Catharine, eldest daughter of Robert Mitcheson and Frances MacGregor, who was descended from the chief of the MacGregor clan and the old Scottish kings.
-They had one son, Robert Stanley*.
+On 9 Sept.
+1844 at Philadelphia Stanley Clark Bagg married Catharine, eldest daughter of Robert Mitcheson and Frances MacGregor, who was said to be descended from the old Scottish kings.
+They had one son, Robert Stanley, and five daughters, Mary Ann Frances, Katharine Sophia, Amelia Josephine, Mary Heloise, and Helen Frances Mitcheson.
 Stanley Clark Bagg died on 8 Aug.
 1873 at the family manor-house, Fairmount.
-His family was one of the oldest English families on Montreal Island, and one of those whose members were prominent in social, financial, religious, and intellectual circles.
-Stanley Clark Bagg was a worthy representative of what one might call the Anglo-Saxon “establishment” of Montreal.
-The names of Clark, Bagg, and Fairmount streets were chosen by the municipality of Montreal in his honour.
+He was a worthy representative of what one might call the Anglo-Saxon “establishment” of Montreal.
+The municipality of Montreal officially designated the streets Clark, Bagg, and Fairmount in his honour.